Audrey Christie: Personal life and death

 She was married to Guy Robertson, also a performer, and they had a daughter.

 Her second marriage was to actor Donald Briggs, who predeceased her.
 They had a son and three grandchildren.
+Although both of them were from Chicago, they met only when they were in a touring company of the play Without Love.
+After marriage, they generally maintained separate careers, only occasionally working together on television or in stock theater.

 Christie died of emphysema on December 19, 1989, at her home in West Hollywood, California.